Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/10-creating-custom-adapter.md

     // implement the property for the connection token
     connectionToken: any;

+    // implement default options feature
+    defaultTxOptions?: Partial<Knex.TransactionConfig>;

-    // In the constructor, we can decide to accept a custom options object.
+    // We can decide on a custom API for the transactional adapter.
-    // However, in this example, we'll just accept the connection token. constructor(myKnexInstanceToken: any) {
+    // In this example, we just pass individual parameters, but
+    // a custom interface is usually preferred. constructor(
+        myKnexInstanceToken: any,
+        defaultTxOptions: Partial<Knex.TransactionConfig>,
+    ) {
         this.connectionToken = myKnexInstanceToken;
+        this.defaultTxOptions = defaultTxOptions;
     }

     //
     optionsFactory = (knexInstance: Knex) => {
         return {
             wrapWithTransaction: (
+                // the options object is the transaction-specific options merged with the default ones
                 options: Knex.TransactionConfig,
                 fn: (...args: any[]) => Promise<any>,
                 setTx: (client: Knex) => void,